 Artist's Statement & CV

-My paintings, sketches & drawings convey
+My primary creative interest is making paintings, sketches & drawings from various landscape locations.

-Artist’s statement – September 2021
+Artist’s statement – May 2025

 Comment on abstraction